A. C. Wise: Biography

 Alison Wise was born and raised in Montreal.
 She currently resides in the Philadelphia area.

 Wise's work has appeared in various publications, including Uncanny Magazine, Tor.com, Shimmer Magazine, and several Year's Best anthologies.
 With Bernie Mojzes, she co-edited the e-magazine Unlikely Story from 2011 to 2015 and the anthology Clowns: The Unlikely Coulrophobia Remix (2016).

 She writes several review columns: "Women to Read" (originally appearing in SF Signal) and "Non-Binary Authors to Read" for The Book Smugglers blog, and "Words for Thought" for Apex Magazine.

 Awards

 The Ultra Fabulous Glitter Squadron Saves the World Again was a preliminary nominee for the 2016 Sunburst Award for Adult Fiction.
-The Kissing Booth Girl and Other Stories was a finalist for the 2016 Lambda Literary Award for Sci-Fi/Fantasy/Horror.

-"The Last Sailing of the Henry Charles Morgan in Six Pieces of Scrimshaw (1841)" won the 2017 Sunburst Award for Best Short Story; "The Men from Narrow Houses" was also nominated for the same award for that year.
-"The Time Traveler's Husband" was nominated for the 2019 Sunburst Award for Best Short Story.
-Catfish Lullaby was nominated for the 2020 Nebula Award for Best Novella, and "How the Trick Is Done" was nominated for the 2020 Nebula Award for Best Short Story.
+The Last Sailing of the Henry Charles Morgan in Six Pieces of Scrimshaw (1841) won the 2017 Sunburst Award for Best Short Story; The Men from Narrow Houses was also nominated for the same award for that year.

+The Time Traveler's Husband was nominated for the 2019 Sunburst Award for Best Short Story.

+Catfish Lullaby was nominated for the 2020 Nebula Award for Best Novella, and How the Trick Is Done was nominated for the 2020 Nebula Award for Best Short Story.